-In August 2017 and October 2018, the FASB issued new accounting guidance, which is intended to improve the financial reporting of hedging relationships to better portray the economic results of an entity's risk management activities in its financial statements.
-These amendments also make targeted improvements to simplify the application of the hedge accounting.
-The guidance is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted.
+In June 2016, the FASB issue new accounting guidance (with subsequent targeted amendments) which modifies the measurements of expected credit losses for certain financial instruments and financial assets, including trade receivables.
+This guidance is effective for fiscal years beginning after December 15, 2019 and interim periods within those fiscal years.
 The standard is not expected to have a material impact on the Company's consolidated financial position, results of operations or cash flows.